ScriptRaccoon/portfolio-website/src/data/projects/quiz-app.md

 date: 2023-04-01
 ---

-This is a small quiz app made with Vue, serving as a demonstration to a [feature-identical app](https://github.com/ScriptRaccoon/quiz-about-svelte) made with Svelte.
-The app is also accessible via keyboard navigation and screen reader usage.
+This is a small quiz app made both with Vue and Svelte.
+The app is accessible via keyboard navigation and screen reader usage.
 In the top, there is a progress bar for the number of questions.

 The following concepts are present in both frameworks, with very similar syntax: